paulera/aging-wip-ui/PROJECT.md

 The project includes launch configurations in [`.vscode/launch.json`](.vscode/launch.json):

 1. **Launch with no param**: Opens the app with mock data
-2. **Launch with Team Beta**: Opens with pre-configured sample data
+2. **Launch with Team Beta**: Opens with pre-configured sample data (requires running url-generator)

 Press `F5` in VS Code to start debugging.